gateio/gateapi-go/docs/SpotApi.md

 > []Trade ListMyTrades(ctx, optional)

-List personal trading history
+List personal trading history.

 By default query of transaction records for spot, unified account and warehouse-by-site leverage accounts.
-The history within a specified time range can be queried by specifying `from` or (and) `to`.  - If no time parameters are specified, only data for the last 7 days can be obtained. - If only any parameter of `from` or `to` is specified, only 7-day data from the start (or end) of the specified time is returned. - The range of `from` and `to` is not allowed to exceed 30 days.
+The history within a specified time range can be queried by specifying `from` or (and) `to`.  - If no time parameters are specified, only data for the last 7 days can be obtained. - If only any parameter of `from` or `to` is specified, only 7-day data from the start (or end) of the specified time is returned. - The range not allowed to exceed 30 days.
 The parameters of the time range filter are processed according to the order end time.
-The maximum number of pages when searching data using limit&page paging function is 100,000, that is, limit * (page - 1) <= 100,000.
+The maximum number of pages when searching data using limit&page paging function is 100,0, that is, limit * (page - 1) <= 100,0.

 ### Required Parameters